chimolirgb/One-Minute-Pitch/README.md

 $ python3.8 -m venv --without-pip virtual
   $ source virtual/bin/env
   $ curl https://bootstrap.pypa.io/get-pip.py | python

-  # Setting up the API key
-   To be able to gather article info from the News API you will need an API Key.

   * In the root directory of the project folder create a file: start.sh
   * Insert the following info into it: